 - Plain flour / All Purpose flour: to taste

-- extra-virgin-olive-oil (or Peanut seed oil), for frying, 1 lt
+- extra-virgin-olive-oil (or Peanuts seed oil), for deep-frying, 1 lt

-Beat up the eggs in a small bowl and pour in the milk.
-Mix thoroughly.
-Place the breadcrumbs in a shallow plate and the flour in another shallow plate.
-Set all aside.
+Beat up the eggs in a bowl with a pinch of salt and black pepper, mix thoroughly.
+Place the breadcrumbs in a shallow plate and the flour in another one.

-Heat up the Evoo oil and deep-fry the breaded sanwiches, making sure they cook evenly on both sides.
+Heat up the EVOO, deep-fry breaded sanwiches until well gilded, making sure they cook evenly on both sides.
 Place them on a plate lined with kitchen paper to get rid of the excess oil.

 Sprinkle a pinch of salt on top and serve hot.